Acute medical unit: Patients

 From the emergency department, patients can be moved to AMU where they will undergo further tests and stabilisation before they are transferred to the relevant ward or sent home.
 Also, patients can be admitted straight to AMU from their general practitioner if he or she believes the patient needs hospital treatment.
 A patient's stay in the unit is limited, usually no more than 48 hours.

 The AMU deals with admissions only, patients will never be transferred from a ward to the AMU.
 Surgical procedures are not carried out in the unit either; these are referred on to the relevant theatre such as cardiothoracics and general surgery.

 Staff

 Senior staff in an AMU typically include a consultant in acute medicine, general medicine, emergency medicine, or critical care.
 Often a registrar in general medicine, and a ward sister or a charge nurse have roles in the unit.
 A number of staff nurses work alongside the senior staff to provide care to patients in the unit.
-The department can also include pharmacists, who carry out duties such as medical history taking.

 Although AMU has its own staff trained to deal with patients and provide care, members of staff from other departments in the hospital are needed in AMU to assess patients and provide further diagnosis.
 Typical examples of staff who may be needed in AMU are general surgeons, cardiothoracic surgeons, cardiologists, and a psychiatric liaison nurse.